martgnz/journocoders-geogrid/README.md

 We will visualise [job density](https://www.nomisweb.co.uk/query/construct/summary.asp?mode=construct&version=0&dataset=57), a measure of the number of jobs in an area divided by the resident population aged 16-64.
 A job density of 1.0 means that there's a job for every resident aged 16-64.

+If you have some experience with JavaScript this part will be way easier.
+Be wary that the code is written in [ES2015](https://developers.google.com/web/shows/ttt/series-2/es2015), which makes it shorter and more concise.

+…

 ### Adding interaction
+…